brianzinn/react-babylonjs/docs/api.md

 > note: for `PostProcess` (and `PostProcessRenderPipeline`) the `ImageProcessingConfiguration` and `PrePassConfiguration` properties can be declared with `assignFrom`.

-11. **Others** - adtForMesh, adtFullScreenUi, environmentHelper, physicsImpostor, pointsCloudSystem, shadowGenerator, cascadedShadowGenerator, vrExperienceHelper
+11. **Others** - adtForMesh, adtFullScreenUi, environmentHelper, physicsImpostor, pointsCloudSystem, shadowGenerator / cascadedShadowGenerator, viewport, vrExperienceHelper

 ## @babylonjs/gui
 1. GUI3DManager